Çomaxtur

 Çomaxtur (also, Chomakhtur) is a village and municipality in the Sharur District of Nakhchivan Autonomous Republic, Azerbaijan.
 It is located 1 km in the south-west from the district center, on the Sharur plain.
 Its population is busy with grain-growing, vegetable-growing, foddering, vine-growing animal husbandry.
 There are secondary school, cultural house, library and a medical center in the village.
 It has a population of 3,117.

 Etymology

-It have been noted in Çomaxdur (Chomakhdur) and Çamaxtur (Chamakhtur) versions, too.
-Apparently, the original name was Çamaxdar (Chamakhdar) şadaracı and means "riddle".